 We hope to connect with activist citizen foodies who agree that we need to engage more with the democratic process and take an interest in our food system including farmer realities, labeling programs, and other issues related to promoting a more robust and productive food system for all.
 Indulge your curiosity about the food you’re eating: how was it produced?

 In March 2012, we conducted a short interview with U Roberto Romano (1956-2013), the director of The Dark Side of Chocolate and The Harvest/La Cosecha after his presentation at the Edible Institute 2012 in Santa Barbara.
 In this clip, he discusses our “very distorted food system” and encourages the development of food literacy among Americans and engagement as activist citizens.
 He also makes a full-throated endorsement of the quality of genuine fair trade pursued by Project Hope and Fairness, a San Luis Obispo-based non-profit founded by a local chocolatier.
 Project Hope and Fairness works to improve the economic sustainability of West African cocoa farmers.

-Click right arrow to play U Roberto Romano interview clip [< 6 minutes]
+Click speaker icon on left to play U Roberto Romano interview clip [< 6 minutes]

 What Flavor of Food Justice Advocacy Do You Prefer?